 Prospect Mountain is one of the most popular hiking spots around Lake George, but if you are not able to hike to the summit, you can still experience the amazing views.
-A short drive up Veterans Memorial Highway leads to a outlooks along the way and a large picnic area at the top of the mountain.
+A short drive up Veterans Memorial Highway leads to scenic outlooks along the way and a large picnic area at the top of the mountain.

-There are three scenic outlooks of Lake George with pull-off spots on the way up to the summit for some great photo opportunities.
+There are three scenic outlooks with pull-off spots on the way up to the summit, and each offers some great photo opportunities.

 Farther along is a large parking lot where all vehicles will be left.
 There are a couple parking spots available at the top for wheelchair access.
 From the parking lot, there are two options to reach the summit: take the Prospect Shuttle from the parking lot or explore the mountain's nature trails that lead from the lot to the top.
 There are also rest rooms available adjacent to the parking lot.

 There is a small fee to access the route up Prospect Mountain and park in the lot.

 - Buses: $50

 If you are a NY State resident who is 62 or older, the whole vehicle can drive up for free Monday-Friday!
 You must present your NY State Driver License or NY State Non-Driver Identification Card.

 In addition, Lake George Scooters at 2239 State Route 9, Lake George, offers scoot coupe/scooter rentals that can be driven up the Veterans Memorial Highway.